TomFinley/TomFinley.github.io/blog/_posts/2010-07-26-new-blog-defaults-and-sidebars.md

 [WordPress 3.0][wordpress] just came out.
 I have no idea what that means and the release notes referenced features that meant nothing to me, but heck, 3.0 just looks prettier than 2.9.
-I wanted to use WordPress primarily because I read it was the software that integrated most easily with
+I wanted to use WordPress primarily because I read it was the software that integrated most easily with $\LaTeX$, good for mathematical content.
-{% katex %}
-\LaTeX
-{% endkatex -%}
-, good for mathematical content.
 Setup is easy; their claims of a ["famous five-minute installation"][install] are pretty much spot on.
 I spent more time randomly generating passwords than I did actually installing the thing.
 I had only four posts in my other blog, so transfer wasn't difficult, images being the main annoyance.

 The real problem though, and where I spent nearly all my effort, is personalization of appearance.
 Sticking with the default theme seemed kind of